 View this through the eyes of a student, infinite learning opportunities exist.
-Too many entrepreneurs eventually become bored.
+Too many accounting professionals eventually become bored.
 As a result, they fail to follow through once the novelty wears off.
 Success, however, favors a steady effort rather than an all-out approach.

-Have you noticed other entrepreneurs who aren’t as skilled surpass you?
-You’re not sure why their business appears more successful than yours.
+Have you noticed other accounting professionals who aren’t as skilled surpass you?
+You’re not sure why their accounting firm appears more successful than yours.
 Their mindset gives them an edge, acting on growth opportunities.

 Constant overwhelm and over-thinking delays your success.
 Similar to highly successful entrepreneurs, decide to rise above the noise.
 That’s because success happens from the inside out.